Post # 217 -- Part 2 -- Counsel from members

 doing this he can stay focused on the positive things in his

-life rather than to focus on everything else that is coming his way.
+life rather than to focus on everything else that is coming

 Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles greets members in